White Paper

 State Commitments

-Example structure of a commitment:
+Example structure of a commitment entry in the tree:

 struct Commitment {